I get a lot of questions about writing website content.

 Writing great content is about making a connection.

 Your text should be clear and concise, and should tell the story of your business.
-Make it story worth telling!
+Make it a story worth telling!